aitskovi/megaphone/README.markdown

 Megaphone
 =========

 Megaphone provides a simple way to inform your current customers about app launches and updates inside your own application.
+Notifications are currently consist of all text and are presented as a UIAlertView.

 Installation
 ------------